MetalTurtle18/advent-of-code/2024/README.md

 ## Day 11
 The first puzzle this year with a super easy part 1 made difficult by repetition.
 To optimize, I noticed the number of stones was growing way larger than what I expected the maximum stone value to be.
 So storing only one entry for each stone value (dict with number of each stone) makes it much faster.

+## Day 12
+Part 1 was fine.
+Part 2 killed me.
+I was this close to quitting.
+I don't know how much longer I can keep doing these.